joshhus/blockchain-sw-25/howto/ibp-console-advanced-deployment.md

 If your Kubernetes cluster is configured across multiple zones, when you deploy a peer you have the option of selecting which zone the peer is deployed to.
 Check the Advanced deployment option that is labeled **Kubernetes zone selection** to see the list of zones that are currently configured for your Kubernetes cluster.

 If you are deploying a redundant node (that is, another peer when you already have one), it is a best practice to deploy this node into a different zone.
 You can determine the zone that the other node was deployed to by opening the tile of the node and looking under the Node location.
 Alternatively, you can use the APIs to deploy a peer or orderer to a specific zone.
-For more information on how to do this with the APIs, see <blockchain-sw-213>[Creating a node within a specific zone](/docs/blockchain-sw-213?topic=blockchain-sw-213-ibp-v2-apis#ibp-v2-apis-zone)</blockchain-sw-213>.
+For more information on how to do this with the APIs, see [Creating a node within a specific zone](/docs/blockchain-sw-25?topic=blockchain-sw-25-ibp-v2-apis#ibp-v2-apis-zone).